-If you are under 16 years old, you can still join these classes but will need to be accompanied by an adult (who can join the class for free, or just observe).
-The price for under 16's is £24 for four classes (£6 per class).
+If you are under 16 years old, you can still join the adult classes but will need to be accompanied by an adult.

 There is no audition for the beginners/intermediates level, and you can just register and join, but for the advanced level, you will need to audition first.
 If you are unsure of your level, and have some experience in street dance/hip-hop, you might want to try one beginner/intermediate course, and we will be happy to provide feedback and recommendations regarding your suitability for the advanced courses which are tailored more for those dancers wishing to pursue dance as an art form more seriously.